-It’s not a myth but rather a scientifically proven fact that our bodies and minds change every 7 years.
+It’s not a myth but rather a scientifically proven fact that our body and mind changes and evolves every 7 years, during an entire lifespan.

 All of us are changing every moment, our cells are changing.